 This cake could not be simpler to make.
 All you’ll need are a couple of large mixing bowls, a whisk, a spatula and 2x 7inch baking pans.
 If you don’t have 7 inch pans, you can size up to 8 or down to 6 and this will still work, you will just have to adjust your baking time.

-Finally, bring it all together.
-Alternate adding the milk and dry ingredients to the wet and make sure to give a mix between each addition until you have a smooth batter (maybe with a few banana lumps which is totally ok!).
+Step 5: Alternate adding the milk mixture and dry ingredients to the bowl with the bananas and make sure to give a mix between each addition until you have a smooth batter.

-Once the cakes are cooked, you want to let them cool in the pan for about 10 minutes before turning them out.
+Step 7: Let the cakes cool in the pan for about 10 minutes before turning them out.
 This is also an important step to make sure the cake doesn’t crumble and break or stick to the sides while you’re trying to release it.
+Let the cakes cool completely before frosting.

 While this cake certainly is delicious enough on it’s own, what really makes this layer cake is the creamy lashings of cinnamon flavoured buttercream in each bite.
 It perfectly complements the lightly spiced banana cake and is just super delicious.

-If you’re looking for a more traditional cream cheese frosting, you can use the recipe from my vegan red velvet cupcakes.
+If you’re looking for a more traditional cream cheese frosting, you can also just add some cinnamon to my vegan cream cheese frosting recipe.

 Cookies and Cream Cake (Vegan)